Giriama people: Giriama uprising

 Giriama's involvement in the Kenyan resistance of the 1912 is of great historical significance as it inevitably shaped Giriama's history and culture.
 The British colonial government was attempting to find a source of labour for rapidly emerging cash crop plantations on the coast of Kenya for environmental benefits such as water quality, soil improvement and salinity mitigation.
-As such, the colonial government aimed to "organize all Giriama [though] their traditional political organization, based on councils of elders, reflected regional and economic differentiation" through a practise of co-optation, which amounted to forced labor.
+As such, the colonial government aimed to "organize all Giriama [though] their traditional political organization, based on councils of elders, reflected regional and economic differentiation" through a practise of co-optation, which amounted to forced labour.
 The people of Giriama did not approve of the policies of the colonial government which instigated a rebellion against the British influence.
 The people of Giriama did not have the appropriate society in order to effectively rebel against the British as "it has long been assumed that societies need hierarchies, bureaucracies, and stratifications in order to rebel, but when the Giriama rebelled they had none of these organizational forms".

 The initial Giriama response to these colonial policies was based on past pressures "on their whole way of life by strangers who were probably perceived by them as independent or semi-independent warlords; men who pillaged and abused the people in order to enrich themselves and perhaps also the other strangers who now lived on the coast".
-The Giriama were confronted with the "sudden arrival of these powerful foreigners who imposed taxes, censuses, forced labor, new rules, and regulation of commerce [which] was bound to be extremely upsetting.
+The Giriama were confronted with the "sudden arrival of these powerful foreigners who imposed taxes, censuses, forced labour, new rules, and regulation of commerce [which] was bound to be extremely upsetting.
 Moreover, the newcomers showed no respect for the Giriama or their institutions as was clearly shown by the lack of sensitivity on the question of the kay".
-The Giriama council of elders were unsuccessful in rescinding the British policies as they could not draw on an effective military system, rather it was “was neither permanent, aggressive, nor particularly strong.
+The Giriama council of elders were unsuccessful in rescinding the British policies as they could not draw on an effective military system, rather it was "neither permanent, aggressive, nor particularly strong.
 Nor did they draw on a political bureaucracy to organize all Giriama-their traditional political organisation.
 (Brantley, 1981, p.2).